nk23x/templates-linux/README.md

 ```

 ## motivation
-- ansible is the worst piece of crap i ran into in recent years
+- ansible is the worst piece of crap i can imagine
 - chef sucks
 - terraform is for infrastructure